 Our department, headed by a Director, employs 2 Supervisors, 128 Special Education teachers, 55 Child Study Team members, 165 Instructional Assistants, 14 Nurses, 1 Athletic Trainer and 1 medical doctor.
 Currently, we provide instruction for students from age 3 through 21.
 In keeping with state and federal mandates, instruction is provided in Least Restrictive Environment, “To the maximum extend appropriate, children with disabilities should be educated with children who are not disabled, and placement in special classes, separate schools, or other removal from the regular education environment should occur only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.”
 20 U.S.C.
 1412 (a) (5) (B) Students goals and objectives are based on the New Jersey Core curriculum Content Standards and the Preschool Teaching and Learning Expectations: Standards of Quality.

-Our 3-5 year old students are currently placed at Kelly Elementary School, which houses our Preschool Disabilities Program.
+Our 3-5 year old students are currently placed at The Betty Maddela Early Learning Center, which houses our Preschool Disabilities Program.
 Opportunities are provided for full day, half day, and inclusion classes based upon student needs and IEP mandates.
 At the elementary level, we provide instruction inclusion settings, In-Class Support settings, pull out Resource Program instruction, self-contained classes for students with Learning and Language Disabilities, Mild to Moderate Cognitive Impairments, and students with Autism.